DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 **Scratch dCache**: large volume shared across all experiments.
 When a new file is written to scratch space, old files are removed in order to make room for the newer file. removal is based on LRU policy

 **Resilient dCache**: (NOTE: DIRECT USAGE is being phased out) handles custom user code for their grid jobs, often in the form of a tarball.
-Inappropriate to store any other files here (no data or ntuples). keeps many copies of tarball so storage of data or ntuples has large impact/problem
+Inappropriate to store any other files here (no data or ntuples). keeps many copies of tarball so storage of data or ntuples has large impact and will quickly create problems

 **Tape-backed dCache**: disk based storage areas that have their contents mirrored to permanent storage on Enstore tape.
 Files are not available for immediate read on disk, but needs to be 'staged' from tape first ([see video of a tape storage robot](https://www.youtube.com/watch?v=kiNWOhl00Ao)).